One of the top commodities heading into the home stretch before the 2018 NBA trade deadline is Los Angeles Clippers big man DeAndre Jordan.

 HoopsHype’s Alberto de Roa contributed to this article.

-Business, Business, Evergren, Featured, Top, Ante Zizic, DeAndre Jordan, Evan Turner, Jabari Parker, John Henson, Jusuf Nurkic, Kelly Oubre, LeBron James, Malcolm Brogdon, Marcin Gortat, Pero Antic, Shabazz Napier, Tristan Thompson, Cleveland Cavaliers, Los Angeles Clippers, Milwaukee Bucks, Portland Trail Blazers, Washington Wizards
+Business, Business, Evergren, Top, Ante Zizic, DeAndre Jordan, Evan Turner, Jabari Parker, John Henson, Jusuf Nurkic, Kelly Oubre, LeBron James, Malcolm Brogdon, Marcin Gortat, Pero Antic, Shabazz Napier, Tristan Thompson, Cleveland Cavaliers, Los Angeles Clippers, Milwaukee Bucks, Portland Trail Blazers, Washington Wizards